Mussk17/Software-Development-2025/consolidate/Unit 3/README.md

-# Rectangle Area Calculator - Unit 3 conolidate- Introduction to Python Programming
+# Rectangle Area Calculator - Unit 3 consolidate- Introduction to Python Programming

 ## Description
 This program calculates the area of a rectangle based on user input.
 The user enters the width and length, and the program displays the calculated area.